Serve Beyond Milwaukee

-ASP Stock will be for sale (stay tuned for more information).
+ASP Stock will be for sale (meet us in the Jones Narthex Sunday Mornings).
 You ‘invest’ in us, we’ll let you know what we’re up to each day of our trip!

 Donate at the church office.
 Money goes toward scholarships, van rental, gas that will take us to Kentucky, and much more!

 You are always welcome to make a contribution toward the trip, even when there are no fundraisers scheduled.
 Simply click on the donate now button or make a check out to UMCWFB and write ASP trip in the memo line!